jessejacob19/SolidPrinciples/README.md

 - Limits the need to change code once it has been tested and debugged
 - Reduces risks of introducing new bugs
 - Reduced coupling

+Liskov Substitution Principal:
+- Use Derived classes without knowing it
+- Subclasses must operate in the same manner as their base class